Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Nearby (General Luna Area):

-- Tri-Island Tour - Island hopping from General Luna (nearby)
+- Naked, Daku, Guyam island hopping - Island hopping from General Luna (nearby)

 North Siargao Attractions:

-- Magpupungko Rock Pools - Tidal pools on the northeast coast
+- Magpupungko Rock Pools timing - Tidal pools on the northeast coast

-- Pacifico Beach - Surf beach on the north coast
+- surf at Pacifico Beach - Surf beach on the north coast

-- Taktak Falls - Jungle waterfall in Del Carmen area
+- Taktak Falls waterfall - Jungle waterfall in Del Carmen area

 Photography Spots:

-- Maasin Coconut Plantation - Golden hour photography paradise
+- coconut palm road in Maasin - Golden hour photography paradise

-- Sugba Lagoon - Turquoise waters for stunning shots
+- Sugba Lagoon from Del Carmen - Turquoise waters for stunning shots

 Planning Your Trip:

-- Best Time to Visit - Weather and seasonal planning
+- best time to visit Siargao - Weather and seasonal planning

-- Del Carmen vs General Luna - Why stay north
+- Del Carmen vs GL comparison - Why stay north

-- Siargao Airport Guide - Arrival and logistics
+- getting from Siargao airport to your hotel - Arrival and logistics